Erasmus-Community/erasmus-frontend/README.md

 # Erasmus Community - Front End

+What the users see.
+Take a look on the backend if you want to run with the backend on.
+Tecnologies:

+- Vue framework
+- HTML / CSS
+- JS

 ## Communication
 We are using the trello to control the features being developed.
 If you are working in any feature to complement the application use it to help us coordinate .
 Thanks! :thumbsup: